Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 2. Have it be connected.
 3. Keep the degrees of each node equal.

 Condition 1 is there because we want to be able to select the total number of pairings.
 This makes it easier to perform experiments and make comparisons between ranking methods.
-It also let's us parametrise the workload for students.

 A connected graph is a graph in which for every node, there is a path from it to every other node.
-Condition 2 is required to ensure that we don't have isolated subgraphs where we can't compare students to the main cohort.
-In the diagram below, we can see that we can obtain $a, b, c$ ranking relative to each other but we can't compare them to the rest of the students.
+Condition 2 ensures that we don't have isolated subgraphs where we can't compare students to the main cohort.
+In the figure 2, we can see that we can obtain the rankings of $a, b, c$ relative to each other.
+However, we can't compare them to the rest of the students.

-Every time we have an edge incident to a node we gain some level of information about that node.
-The information may be of good or poor quality depending on the quality of the student that is assigned the pair.
-Condition 3 is needed to ensure the information gleaned from each student isn't unbalanced.
-Or that we gain at least a baseline amount of information about each student.
+Every time we have an edge incident to a node, we gain some level of information about that node.
+The information may be of good or poor quality depending on the accuracy of the student that is assigned to the pair.
+Condition 3 ensures that the information gleaned from each student isn't unbalanced and that we gain at least a baseline amount of information about each student.

 ![An unconnected graph in which we can't compare $a$, $b$, $c$ to the main cohort](./figures/fig2.svg){width=65mm}